 04 of 10

 The 115-mile Sawtooth Scenic Byway follows State Highway 75 through central Idaho.
 Along the way, you'll roughly parallel the ridge of the Sawtooth Mountains, passing through the towns of Shoshone, Hailey, Ketchum, and Sun Valley.
 Sights on the route include abundant wildlife, canyons, rivers, streams, and lakes.
-There are a number of attractions along the Sawtooth Scenic Byway that you'll want to stop and explore.
-These include Mammoth Cave, Sculptured Canyon, Galena Summit, and Redfish Lake.Continue to 5 of 10 below.
+Make sure to stop at sites like Mammoth Cave, Sculptured Canyon, Galena Summit, and Redfish Lake.Continue to 5 of 10 below.

 05 of 10

 Idaho's sunny weather and gorgeous scenery provide the perfect atmosphere for golf.
-The Idaho Golf Trail includes the best courses around the state, divided into four different loops with three to four courses each.
-Combine the local attractions and amenities of each region with play at one or more of these Idaho Golf Trail loops and you have all you need for a memorable golf vacation.
+The Idaho Golf Trail has the best courses around the state, divided into four different loops with three to four courses each.
+Some of the favorite courses include BanBury Golf Course, Circling Raven Golf Club, MeadowCreek Golf Resort, and more.

 06 of 10